b97tsk/reactive-tree/README.md

 Connect a signal. `connectSignal()` should only be called inside twigs' or branches' `handler` function.
 Any value emission from this signal causes those twigs or branches to react (twigs become dirty, branches schedule to run again).

+#### function collectSignals()

+Collect signals connected inside the callback function, return an array of them.

 ### decorators